coderabbit-demo/ai-fitness-coach/docs/phase-2-ai-integration-technical-implementation.md

 -- Create storage bucket for meal images
 -- This migration sets up the storage infrastructure for Phase 2

--- Create storage bucket for meal images
-INSERT INTO storage.buckets (id, name, public) VALUES ('meal-images', 'meal-images', true) ON CONFLICT (id) DO NOTHING;
+-- Create storage bucket for meal images (private for security) INSERT INTO storage.buckets (id, name, public) VALUES ('meal-images', 'meal-images', false) ON CONFLICT (id) DO NOTHING;

 -- Create RLS policies for meal images